lana-z/ai-insytes-agreement/README.md

 ### In which professional competencies do you each want to develop greater strength?

+- **Rhett:**

-- **Rhett:** Technical - Improve efficiency in debugging.
+Technical - Improve efficiency in debugging.
+- **Lana:**

-- **Lana:** Technical - Enhance reading and writing fluency in Python.
+Technical - Enhance reading and writing fluency in Python.
+- **Immanuel:**

-- **Immanuel:** Leadership - Focus on health, safety, adequate eating, and sleeping.
+Leadership - Focus on health, safety, adequate eating, and sleeping.
+- **Caleb:**

-- **Caleb:** Time management - Better gauge time needed to complete tasks, knowing when to scale back.
+Time management - Better gauge time needed to complete tasks, knowing when to scale back.

-- **Felix:** _[Information missing]_
+- **Felix:**

 ## Day-to-Day Work Approach

 ### Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?

-- Conduct daily standups.
-- Maintain to-do lists.
+Daily standups
+- To dos
-- Address blockers.
+- Blockers
-- Use Slack for communication.
+Slack
-- Engage in collaborative work.
+Collaborative work

-# Conflict Plan
+# Conflict Plan'

-## Resolving Conflicts

 ### What will be your group’s process to resolve conflict, when it arises?

-- Talk through conflicts.
+Talk through it

-- Get everyone’s input.
+Get everyone’s input

-- Ensure everyone’s say counts toward the decision moving forward.
+Everyone’s say counts toward the decision moving forward
-- Use humor to lighten the mood, e.g., CAPS FOR HUMOR’S SAKE.

-## Dominance in Project
+LET EACH OTHER KNOW WE’RE FRUSTRATED WITH CAPS FOR HUMOR’S SAKE

 ### What will your team do if one person is taking over the project and not letting the other members contribute?

-- Approach them with supportive questions like “how can we best support you?”
+Say something like “how can we best support you?”
-- Ensure alignment with the project's direction as a team.

-## Skill Level and Understanding
+Can we talk about the direction you’re headed and make sure we’re all with you?

 ### How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?

-- Focus on a reasonable MVP and expand if possible.
-- Be open to reassessment and pivoting.
-- Continuously ask for help and maintain patience within the team.
-- Emphasize team understanding over individual comprehension.

-## Inadequate Contributions
+- Work together and teach each other

 ### How will you raise concerns to members who are not adequately contributing?

-- Discuss comfort levels and preferred collaborations.
-- Encourage openness about needing help.

-## Escalation of Conflicts
+Ask what the person feels comfortable working on

+And who they would like to work with

+Speak up if it is you who needs help or in over your head so project can move forward

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?

-- Start with person-to-person discussions.
-- Employ an overcommunication approach.
-- Escalate from team to individual if needed.
+Person to person

+- Overcommunication approach

+Team to person

+- During stand up

+Team goes to JB

-- Address issues during standups.
+- If not resolved during stand up
-- If unresolved, consult with JB (presumably a mentor or project manager).

 # Communication Plan

-## Availability

 ### What hours will you be available to communicate?

-- **Lana:** 8:30 AM - 9:00 PM Pacific, with about an hour break in the evening.
+Lana: 8:30am - 9pm Pacific with about an hour out in evening
-- **Caleb:** 9:00 AM - 9:00 PM Pacific.
-- **Rhett:** 9:00 AM - 9:00 PM Pacific, with a 1-1.5 hour dinner break.
-- **Immanuel:** 9:00 AM - 9:00 PM PST.
-- **Felix:** _[Information missing]_
-- **Standup Time:** 9:00 AM Pacific.

-## Platforms
+Caleb: 9am - 9pm Pacific

+Rhett: 9am - 9 pm Pacific (~1-1.5 dinner break)

+Immanuel: 9am - 9pm PST

+Felix:

+### Standup
+- 9am Pacific

-### What platforms will you use to communicate?
+### What platforms will you use to communicate (ie. Slack, phone …)?

-- Slack for primary communication.
+Slack

-## Breaks and Falling Behind
+### How often will you take breaks?

+As needed

+Shoot for short breaks every 60-90 minutes

-### How often will you take breaks and what is your plan if you start to fall behind?
+### What is your plan if you start to fall behind?

-- Take breaks as needed.
-- If falling behind, reassess key features and seek help from JB/TAs.

-## After Hours Communication
+Caffeine

+Reassess the key features and other options for accomplishing the goal

+Ask for help or insight from JB/TAs

+Start with the more simple idea

 ### How will you communicate after hours and on the weekend?

-- Follow the discussed after-hours communication plan.

-## Ensuring Everyone's Voice Is Heard
+Discussed above

 ### What is your strategy for ensuring everyone’s voice is heard?

-- Actively listen and ask for input.
-- Ensure open discussions during standups.

-## Safe Environment
+Listen

+Ask

+Talk openly in stand up - everyone’s voices ‘in the room’ at stand ups

-### How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
+How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-- Define what a safe environment looks like for each team member.
+### What does a safe environment look like to you?

-- Promote patience, respect, and open communication.
+Lana: patience for questions if I don’t understand

+Rhett: listening and treating each other with respect

+Immanuel: Open communication

+Felix:

+Caleb: Free to make mistakes

 # Work Plan

-## Task Management
+NOTE: While researching and experimentation is always encouraged, writing and/or committing code to the project on your own during non-working hours or over the weekend is never acceptable.
+This puts the entire project at risk.
+Be explicit in calling out your work hours and the distribution of tasks.

+### Describe at least:
-### How you will identify tasks, assign tasks, know when they
+### How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

+We’ll start our standup with review of PM tool and decide what we’ll work on from that

+What project management tool will be used?

+Github project management

+# Git Process
+Plan out what your team’s Git workflow looks like for coding tasks.
+### What components of your project will live on GitHub?

+All repositories

+### How will you share the repository with your teammates?

+Create an organization profile on GitHub so everyone has access to the repositories

+### What is your Git flow?
+- Main Branch: The main branch should always contain production-ready code.
+Consider this the stable branch. `git checkout main`
+- Dev Branch: The Dev branch is where active development occurs.
+It's a branch from which feature branches are created. `git checkout -b dev`
+- Feature Branch: Each new feature or bugfix should be developed in a feature branch branching off from dev. `git checkout -b feature/new-feature develop`
+- Once the feature is complete, it's merged back into dev branch.
+- Will you be using a PR review workflow?
+If so, consider:

+### How many people must review a PR?
+At least 2
+Who merges PRs?
+Primary person who wrote the code (once review complete)

+### How often will you merge?
+Daily, or as needed for major update

+### How will you communicate that it’s time to merge?
+Slack and all other collaboration communication